 If you were to follow the most common negotiation advice, you would stick with a single figure, such as $7,000, rather than expressing your offer as a range.
 In the past, experts have warned negotiators not to make so-called range offers.
 Why?
 They predict that your counterpart will attend only to the endpoint of your range that favors him and negotiate from there.
 For example, if you offer $6,500–$7,500, the potential buyer might focus on $6,500 and negotiate downward, ignoring the $7,500 endpoint.
 Because a range offer is at best pointless and at worst harmful, the thinking goes, it’s better to start off with a single figure (such as $7,000).

-That’s the conventional wisdom, but, interestingly, it appears never to have been tested by negotiation researchers—until now.
-In a new study in the Journal of Personality and Social Psychology, Columbia University professors Daniel R. Ames and Malia F. Mason find that, rather than being a money-losing strategy, expressing offers in a range—when done with care—can be an often-overlooked means of claiming more value for yourself in financial negotiations.
+That’s the conventional wisdom, but, interestingly, this idea is not extensively tested by negotiation researchers.
+In one study, however, in the Journal of Personality and Social Psychology, Columbia University professors Daniel R. Ames and Malia F. Mason find that, rather than being a money-losing strategy, expressing offers in a range—when done with care—can be an often-overlooked means of claiming more value for yourself in financial negotiations.

-Turning to the question of whether a single figure or a range is more advantageous, in their new study, Ames and Mason suggest that “when it comes to first offers, two figures have the potential to be more potent anchors than one.”
+Turning to the question of whether a single figure or a range offers a more advantageous anchoring bias, Ames and Mason suggest that “when it comes to first offers, two figures have the potential to be more potent anchors than one.”
 That is, contrary to the theory that a party presented with a range offer will notice only the endpoint that serves her interests, the researchers posit that both endpoints in a range offer will shape the other side’s perceptions of what constitutes a reasonable or feasible outcome.

 When expressing offers, negotiators tend to use three different types of ranges relative to the single-figure offer they might otherwise make, such as $7,000 for the car.